Seance (band)

-Seance is a Swedish death metal band.
-The band was formed in March 1990 when two local Linköping bands, Orchriste and Total Death, fused.
+Seance is a Swedish death metal band formed in March 1990 when two Linköping bands, Orchriste and Total Death, fused.
 They split up after two albums in 1998.
-Most band members were also involved in the bands Satanic Slaughter and Witchery.
-Patrik Jensen later joined the band The Haunted.
+Most members were involved in the bands Satanic Slaughter and Witchery.
+Patrik Jensen later joined The Haunted.
 They reunited in early 2008 and released a 2009 album, Awakening of the Gods, through Pulverised Records.

 Eduardio Rivadavia of AllMusic described Senace as "a textbook 1990's death metal band."